marmelab/react-admin/docs/Fields.md

 ```
 {% endraw %}

 React-admin Field components also accept a `record` prop.
-This allows you to use them outside of a `RecordContext`, or to use another `record` than the one in the current context.
+This allows you to use them outside a `RecordContext`, or to use another `record` than the one in the current context.

 ```jsx
 // a post looks like